Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 P.S.: If you plan to see the volcano that’s erupting in Reykjanes at the moment, check out my recent article about Fagradalsfjall for practical information, maps, videos, and of course lots of pictures.

-3. I received these questions by email from Irmgard from Germany: ‘Dear Nancy, I happened to find your report Thórsmörk – Útigönguhöfði and Hvannárgil Canyon and absolutely loved it.
+‘Dear Nancy, I happened to find your report Thórsmörk – Útigönguhöfði and Hvannárgil Canyon and absolutely loved it.
 However, I think our family (with two adult sons) is not quite as sportsy as you are.
 My questions: Where can we find this stunning view into the lower Hvannárgil canyon?
 What is the best way to see this view if we are not prepared for some serious crawling up the rocks or make it up (or down) Útigönguhöfði?
+We have booked the bus to arrive in Basar at 11:15 and we can leave from Volcano Huts Husadalur at 18:00 or from Basar at 18:30.
+We have around 6 to 6,5 hours for the hike.
+Any comments and suggestions would be greatly appreciated.
+Thank you so very much in advance!
+Kind regards, Irmgard.

-1. These are my suggestions, so other families with similar questions can read this too 🙂 ‘Hi Irmgard, thank you for your lovely mail and for reaching out.
+1. These are my suggestions – so other families with similar questions can read this too: @ ‘Hi Irmgard, thank you for your lovely mail and for reaching out.
 I’m glad you enjoyed my blog post about Útigönguhöfði .
 And yes, those views into the Hvannárgil canyon are indeed stunning…

 The view on the picture is on the side of the canyon, near a lookout point called Votupallar.
 This is the plateau in front of Útigönguhöfði.
 You don’t need to scramble up the mountain itself to see it.
 The best way to reach it is to take the path from Básar huts, and follow the direction of Útigönguhöfði.
 Both paths to Útigönguhöfði are leading to Votupallar.
 From there, you take the path to the right, towards the canyon.
 It’s easy to see, because the other path goes right up towards Útigönguhöfði.